A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

 \subsection{Meta-Learning Methods}

-Similar with OSOD, the meta-learning methods for standard FSOD defines a large number of few-shot detection tasks on base dataset to train the model.
-Different from OSOD methods, each of these few-shot subtasks contains a query image and a number of support images (single or multiple samples for each category) since the object categories in the query image is not pre-known.
-Another difference is that most meta-learning methods for standard FSOD has an additional fine-tuning stage to fine-tune the model on novel dataset, which adopts the similar meta-learning setting as on base dataset.
-Meta-learning methods for standard FSOD also concentrates on \textit{RoI feature aggregation} and \textit{integral feature aggregation} as discussed in OSOD methods.
+Similar to OSOL, the meta-learning methods for standard FSOD first define a large number of few-shot detection tasks on the base dataset to train the model.
+The difference is that each few-shot task contains a query image and multiple support images since FSOD requires support images from all base classes for the multi-class classification task.
+Another difference is that meta-learning methods for standard FSOD have an additional fine-tuning stage that OSOL methods lack, which continues to meta-train the model by sampling support images from both base classes and novel classes for each few-shot task.
+The meta-learning framework of standard FSOD is similar to that of OSOL, which conducts ``integral feature aggregation'' and ``RoI feature aggregation'' to aggregate the query features with support features to incorporate the information of support images into the query image for prediction.
+Early meta-learning methods only conduct RoI feature aggregation, and later methods conduct both integral and RoI feature aggregation~(named ``mixed feature aggregation'') for better performance.
+Therefore, meta-learning methods for standard FSOD are categorized into RoI feature aggregation methods and mixed feature aggregation methods for a more explicit presentation in this survey.